oxur/twyg/README.md

 [![][screenshot-thumb]][screenshot]

-The output in the screenshot above (click for a a full-sized view) is from running the little demo in [main.rs](src/main.rs).
+The output in the screenshot above (click for a full-sized view) is from running the demos in the `examples` directory.

 ## Config